-In this section, we describe the network models used for the power transmissions and control communications, as well as a cascading failure model.
+In this section, we describe the network models used for power flow and communications of control messages, as well as a cascading failures model.

 A. Transmission Network of Power Grids

 A line failure in the transmission network of the power grid can interrupt power delivery from generators to distribution substations that serve thousands of customers or other substations.
 We focus only on the transmission network of the power grid and use transmission network and power grid/network interchangeable.